 SciTech Northwest is the region's only annual technology expo that highlights the latest innovations from three of Washington's premiere research institutions: Pacific Northwest National Laboratory (PNNL), University of Washington (UW), and Washington State University (WSU).
-This year's theme is Data in All Its Forms: big data, visualization, modeling, predictive analytics, cyber security, the cloud, and smart devices.
+This year's theme is data in all of its forms: big data, visualization, modeling, predictive analytics, cyber security, the cloud, and smart devices.
 Read below for our complete list of 21 exciting new technologies and join us at the SciTech Northwest 2017 event to experience hands-on demonstrations.

 FEATURED TECHNOLOGIES (Olympic Ballroom)